-Non-Qualified Deferred Compensation for 2023 Fiscal Year

-Executive Contributions Registrant Contributions Aggregate Earnings Aggregate Withdrawals/ Aggregate Balance

-in Last FY (1) in Last FY (2) in Last FY (3) Distributions at Last FYE (4)
+Name Executive Contributions in Last FY (1) (\$) Registrant Contributions in Last FY (2) (\$) Aggregate Earnings in Last FY (3) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (4) (\$)

-Name (\$) (\$) (\$) (\$) (\$)

 M. Begor 2,030,864 238,667 725,988 0 5,873,033

 J. Gamble 222,744 0 10,014 0 232,758

 T. Horvath 0 125,459 0 0 125,459

 R. Ploder 0 0 0 0 0

 B. Koehler 0 120,870 101,716 0 802,440

-(1) These amounts include salary, annual incentive plan and stock contributions made by NEOs and deferred into the Equifax Inc. Employee Deferred Compensation Plan (2022).
-Accordingly, eash deferral amounts are included in the amounts reported in the "Salary" and the "Non-Equity Incentive Plan Compensation" columns in the Summary Compensation Table on page 77.
+- (1) These amounts include salary, annual incentive plan and stock contributions made by NEOs and deferred into the Equifax Inc. Employee Deferred Compensation Plan (2022).
+Accordingly, cash deferral amounts are included in the amounts reported in the "Salary" and the "Non-Equity Incentive Plan Compensation" columns in the Summary Compensation Table on page 77.
 Amounts in this table do not include equity subject to a deferral election but not yet vested.
-See page 72 for more information regarding our CEO's irrevocable elections to defer \$67 million of equity (including equity granted to him as part of the 2022 performance-oriented award) over a ten-year period following his retirement from Equifax.

-(2) These amounts represent the Company's contribution on behalf of the NEO under the Supplemental Contribution Program funded in February 2024 based on base salary and incentives earned in 2023.
-Participants in the SERP are not eligible to participate in the Supplemental Contribution Program.

-(3) Aggregate earnings in the last fiscal year are not reported in the Summary Compensation Table because earnings were neither preferential nor above-market.
-These amounts include earnings (losses), dividends and interest provided on current contributions and existing balances, including the change in value of the underlying investment options in which the NEO is deemed to be invested.

-(4) These amounts represent each NEO's aggregate balance in the Equifax Inc. Employee Deferred Compensation Plan (2022) (including amounts earned under the 2023 AIP that were deferred in February 2024) and the Director and Executive Stock Deferral Plan and/ or the Supplemental Contribution Program (including the Supplemental Contribution Program contributions made in February 2024 relating to 2023 eligible compensation) as of December 31, 2023.
+See page 72 for more information regarding our CEO's irrevocable elections to defer \$67 million of equity (including equity granted to him as part of the 2022 performanceoriented award) over a ten-year period following his retirement from Equifax. - (2) These amounts represent the Company's contribution on behalf of the NEO under the Supplemental Contribution Program funded in February 2024 based on base salary and incentives earned in 2023.
+Participants in the SERP are not eligible to participate in the Supplemental Contribution Program. - (3) Aggregate earnings in the last fiscal year are not reported in the Summary Compensation Table because earnings were neither preferential nor above-market.
+These amounts include earnings (losses), dividends and interest provided on current contributions and existing balances, including the change in value of the underlying investment options in which the NEO is deemed to be - (4) These amounts represent each NEO's aggregate balance in the Equifax Inc. Employee Deferred Compensation Plan (2022) (including amounts earned under the 2023 AIP that were deferred in February 2024) and the Director and Executive Stock Deferral Plan and/ or the Supplemental Contribution Program (including the Supplemental Contribution Program contributions made in February 2024 relating to 2023 eligible compensation) as of December 31, 2023.